kesselbach/Bounty-Hacker/README.md

 # The TryHackMe box 'Bounty Hacker' created by Sevuhl
 # ![Alt text](images/9ad38a2cc31d6ae0030c888aca7fe646.jpeg?raw=true "Title")
+*.
+We deploy the machine and start with an nmap scan for open ports.